-I have just spent two weeks in Italy.
+I’ve just spent two weeks in Italy.
 I was back in Riccione, a town on the Adriatic Coast.
 The main reason for my travel there was to attend my friend’s 50th birthday party.
 I had a great time, we all had a great time, as a lot of good friends came at the same time.
 There was a lot of socialising and being together, something that I like and enjoy very much.
 The focal point of the stay was the birthday party, especially as my friend invested a lot of time and effort and organised an event that, I am sure, everyone present will remember for a long time.
 Being together with close and dear people is priceless.

-Another important factor that immensely contributed to my overall enjoyable stay was the weather.
+Another important factor that immensely contributed to my enjoyable stay was the weather.
 Apparently, the day when I arrived to Italy, right at the beginning of June, was the first proper sunny day after months of rain.
 That was pure luck, especially as hot and sunny weather remained throughout my entire two weeks stay.
 What I also liked was that, as it was the beginning of June, day time temperatures were around 25-26 degrees C, which means that it was never too hot, like in July or August.

 So, I went to the beach every day.
 Because of prolonged bad weather in May and as it was early June, there were not many tourists in Riccione.
 I was there in the same period of the year in the past.
-But, I have never seen so few people like this time.
+But, I’ve never seen so few people like this time.
 Of course, it was a plus and I tremendously enjoyed the tranquil aspect of the town.

 I cycled to the beach every day, while my friends were going there by car.
 It was an excellent daily exercise, some 6km each way.
-It is not a huge distance, but I still felt very tired at the end of the day.
-Also, as you can see from photos in this post, the beach was nearly empty, especially during the week.
+It’s not a huge distance, but I still felt very tired at the end of the day.
+Also, as you can see from the photos in this post, the beach was nearly empty, especially during the week.
 There were more people on the weekends, but not in excessive numbers.
 I practically had the beach for myself.

 The only downside was that the water was still cold and it was not possible to swim for longer than several minutes.
 In other words, it was too cold for my taste.
 Previously, when I came to Riccione in early June, the water was much warmer.
 But, in those years it had not rained that much in the preceding period.

 Every morning, I was waking up to the beautiful view from my friend’s flat, in the hills of Riccione.
-I would have a coffee and a breakfast and then I would go to the beach.
+I would have a coffee and breakfast and then I would go to the beach.

-In any case, the street looks pretty and the decoration builds the excitement for the event scheduled for the first weekend in July.
+Anyhow, the street looks pretty and the decoration builds the excitement for the event scheduled for the first weekend in July.

 Viale Dante has also been similarly decorated, but only the part from Viale Ceccarini until the port.
 They have not decorated the entire length of this long street, perhaps it would’ve been too much.
 Plus, the decorated part is where you can find most restaurants, bars, coffee and ice-cream shops.